 2000 – Autumn Tale

-Siblings grow up as siblings but are from different families as there was a mix-up at the hospital.
+Siblings grow up as siblings but are from different families, as there was a mix-up at the hospital.
 The truth after an accident reveals their blood types are not the same.
 The siblings are returned to their true families.
-One family leaves for the States, and the other is left in Korea under harsh conditions.
+One family leaves for the States, while the other is in Korea under harsh conditions.
 Years after, they are reunited in Korea.

 Aired: September 18, 2000 – November 7, 2000

 Check out our article on the best historical Korean dramas of all time.